MeganMFisher/fullstack-react-auth0/README.md

 ## Hook up the Private.js file:

-1. In the Private.js file import axios, connnect from react-redux and getUserInfo from the user_reducer.
+1. In the Private.js file import connnect from react-redux and getUserInfo from the user_reducer.

     ```
-    import axios from 'axios';
     import { connect } from 'react-redux';
     import { getUserInfo } from './../../ducks/user_reducer';
     ```